 1. Always have water on hand when starting your fast.

 Hydration is key, so keep a glass or a bottle of water nearby at all times.
 If you wish, slice up a lemon, lime, or cucumber to add a touch of flavor to your drink without throwing you out of your fasted state.

-You can also drink coffee and tea as long as you skip added sweeteners.
+You can also drink coffee and tea as long as you skip added sweeteners and cream.
 Green tea is an especially good choice as the catechins help to suppress appetite.